 We seek to deliver high standards of operational response.
-We prepare and plan for emergencies so that when an emergency happens and we have to respond, we do it quickly, with the right training, the right information and the right equipment to deal with the incident effectively and safely.
+We prepare and plan for emergencies so that when an emergency happens and we have to respond, we do it quickly, with right training, the right information and the right equipment to deal with the incident effectively and safely.

-- Work with our partners to deliver collaborative response opportunities. - Prepare and plan for emergencies so that when they occur we respond effectively and safely. - Learn from incidents to be better prepared and respond to future emergencies. - Ensure we provide an effective response to fire and other emergencies at all times. - Ensure our crewing arrangements are fit for purpose to meet the risk levels of the community. - Ensure our firefighters are equipped with the best possible risk information whilst responding to incidents. - Research, develop and adapt firefighting techniques and procedures to strengthen our capabilities and improve safety.
+- Work with our partners to deliver collaborative response opportunities. - Prepare and plan for emergencies so that when they occur we respond effectively and safely whilst minimising the impact to the environment. - Learn from incidents to be better prepared and respond to future emergencies. - Ensure we provide an effective response to fire and other emergencies at all times. - Ensure our crewing arrangements are fit for purpose to meet the risk levels of the community. - Ensure our firefighters are equipped with the best possible risk information whilst responding to incidents. - Research, develop and adapt firefighting techniques and procedures to strengthen our capabilities and improve safety.

-- Work with our partners to deliver response models to incidents other than fire e.g. Emergency First Responder. - Continue to train and equip our staff with the best information, training and equipment to carry out their roles as efficiently, effectively and safely as possible.

-- Continue to identify key lessons through effective debriefing to ensure that our future operational response continually evolves. - Continue to have in place and test our robust business continuity plans to ensure the resilience of the service and our operations. - Review and refresh our operational procedures to align with National Operational Guidance. - Carry out an Emergency Cover Review to ensure appropriate future provision of our resources and crewing arrangements. - Continue to develop our capabilities to ensure a coordinated operational response with other blue light services to multi agency incidents e.g. Emergency Services Mobile Communication Programme.
+- Work with our partners to deliver response models to incidents other than fire e.g. emergency first responder. - Continue to train and equip our staff with the best information, training and equipment to carry out their roles as efficiently, effectively and safely as possible. - Continue to identify key lessons through effective debriefing to ensure that our future operational response continually evolves. - Continue to have in place and test our robust business continuity plans to ensure the resilience of the service and our operations. - Review and refresh our operational procedures to align with National Operational Guidance. - Carry out and consult on an Emergency Cover Review to ensure appropriate future provision of our resources and crewing arrangements. - Continue to develop our capabilities to ensure a coordinated operational response with other blue light services to multi agency incidents e.g. Emergency Services Mobile Communication Programme. - Continue to adapt our capabilities in response to climate change e.g flooding and wildfire.